-It’s important to you that those you love inherit the things you want them to receive.
-The only way to leave some assurance that your intentions are known and considered during probate is to leave a valid last will and testament.
+It’s important that those you love inherit the things you want them to receive.
+The only way to leave some assurance that your intentions are known and considered is to leave a valid last will and testament.

-If you didn’t set up a living trust in your lifetime, hopefully you created a last will and testament that outlines how the division of your property should be carried out during probate.
-Otherwise, California’s intestacy laws determine the inheritance of your property if you died without creating a valid will.
+If you didn’t set up a living trust in your lifetime, hopefully, you created a last will and testament that outlines how the division of your property should be carried out.
+Otherwise, California’s intestacy laws determine the inheritance of your property if you die without creating a valid will.

 Inheritance determined by intestacy laws can flow as follows in these scenarios:

 - Your spouse and children survive you: Your spouse receives your half of the marriage’s community property and up to half of your separate property, depending upon whether you have one, two, or more children.
 The remaining separate property is inherited by your children.

 - Your spouse and siblings survive you: Your spouse inherits all community property and one-half of your separate property.
 Your siblings inherit and split the remaining half of your separate property.